michaeltroger/fhooe-check-exam-results/README.md

 **personal.json**
 - Duplicate `personal.json.template` and rename it to `personal.json` (in `config` folder).
 - Set the FHOÖ login data and the Slack webhook url accordingly.
-- Set the path to the chromedriver executable according to your operating system (relative from the root!)
+- Set the path to the chromedriver executable according to your operating system (relative from the project root!)
 - Enter the name of your latest graded course in the property `latestCourseGraded`.
 It's the one at the very top shown in Levis - in the example underneath it would be Augmented Reality.

 ![Screenshot](/screenshot.png)